Marissapy/marissapy.github.io/_posts/2025-01-20-igem-ambassador-application.md

 Through these actions, I hope to demonstrate that synthetic biology is not only a research field but also a tool for regional transformation and sustainable growth.

 Ultimately, my goal is to make the iGEM community in Western China more visible, interconnected, and impactful — empowering young scientists to innovate locally and collaborate globally.

+---

+I am truly honored to be considered for the iGEM 2026 Ambassador position.
+My four years as an iGEMer have been transformative, and my passion for synthetic biology continues to grow with each project, each collaboration, and each discovery.
+I believe that synthetic biology has the power to address some of humanity's greatest challenges, and I am committed to making this field more accessible, inclusive, and impactful.
+If selected, I will dedicate myself wholeheartedly to serving the iGEM community and advancing the mission of making biology easier to engineer.
+Thank you for considering my application.